 4. Put triangle safety signs at least 20 meters rear, so that cars coming from rear can understand that your car is in problem and you are doing some work.

 5. Put bars on other wheels so that car may not roll on while opening wheel nuts.

 6. Fix jack in a right place near the flat tire, preferably near the load spring and make sure that it won’t slip off.

-8. Remove wheel cover; lose the wheel nuts by wheel spanner in such a way that you can open it by hand afterward.
+8. Remove wheel cover; loose the wheel nuts by wheel spanner in such a way that you can open it by hand afterwards.

 9. Now lift the jack by twisting the jack handle and check if the tire is getting lifted or not.

 10. After rising at the desired level, remove the tire and fix the substitute/spare one.